Brown Sugar Honey Apple Pie

 What does cornstarch do in pie filling?

 Using cornstarch in a fruit pie filling will help thicken the fruit juices.
-This will prevent the pie from leaking fruit juices the moment it's cut into.
+This will prevent a soggy bottom and prevent the pie from leaking fruit juices the moment it's cut into.
 This also keeps pies more flavorful as juices stay inside the pie.
 I think cornstarch is a must for all fruit pie fillings!
-If you don't want to use cornstarch, tapioca starch or Irish moss powder are other binding substitutes that could work.
+If you don't want to use cornstarch, tapioca, arrowroot or potato starch in its place.

 How should I store homemade pie?